-- Prepare all required paperwork and clearly document the deaccessioning process and disposal method. - Approve and obtain authorization from a majority vote of [insert responsible governing body here]. - 3.
-Determine the method of disposal, taking into account the reason for deaccessioning. - 4.
-Modify catalog, accession files and database entries to reflect the change in status of the object and the change in monetary value (for insurance purposes), if any, for the collection.
-The records will not be deleted or removed but maintained intact for future reference.
+- 3. Determine the method of disposal, taking into account the reason for deaccessioning. - 4.
+Update records to reflect deaccession without removing record of existence for future reference and NAGPRA compliance.
+Modify records as appropriate, including, but not limited to: - a.
+Inventory catalog to reflect the change in status of the item - b.
+Any accession records - c.
+Any applicable database entries, accession files and database entries to reflect the change in status of the object and the change in monetary value (for insurance purposes), if any, for the collection.
+The records will not be deleted or removed but maintained intact for future reference. - d.
+Monetary values for insurance purposes - 4-5.
+Notify any custodians of the items and update any existing loan agreements if the item is not in the direct custodial care of the Library